DataDog/integrations-core/coredns/README.md

     - name: coredns
 ```

-To enable the legacy OpenMetricsBaseCheckV1 version of the check, replace `openmetrics_endpoint` with `prometheus_url`:
+To enable the legacy mode of this OpenMetrics-based check, replace `openmetrics_endpoint` with `prometheus_url`:

 **Annotations v1** (for Datadog Agent < v7.36)